cmdcolin/oddgenes/README.md

 The first intron of the UBQ10 gene in Arabidopsis exhibits IME, and "the sequences responsible for increasing mRNA accumulation are redundant and dispersed throughout the UBQ10 intron" http://www.plantcell.org/content/early/2017/04/03/tpc.17.00020.full.pdf+html

-The classic peppered moth phenotype is a intron TE insertion https://wp.unil.ch/genomeeee/2016/12/16/peppered-moth-melanism-mutation-is-a-transposable-element/
+The classic peppered moth phenotype is a intron TE insertion https://www.nature.com/articles/nature17951 (may not be strictly IME, I'm personally not sure)

 ### Bidirectional promoters